Wendy’s Chili: Easy Copycat Recipe

 Chop up the celery, onion and green bell pepper.
 Start to brown the hamburger and add the veggies and garlic.
 Once that is done add beans, tomatoes and chili mix.
 Mix everything together and cover the pot.
 Turn the burner down to low and let it simmer for a couple of hours, stirring occasionally.

-Once it is ready top with garnishments that you prefer.
+Once it is ready, top it with garnishments that you prefer.
 I love to add cheese, onion and sour cream.

 *Side note I have used this exact recipe and made this in the slow-cooker and it came out AMAZING!!!